Coverings in p-adic analytic geometry and log coverings I: Cospecialization of the (p')-tempered fundamental group for a family of curves: Specialisation of log fundamental groups

 The category of két fs log schemes over $X$ (any $X$-morphism between two such fs log schemes is then két) where the covering families $(T_i\to T)$ of $T$ are the families that are set-theoretical covering families (being a set-theoretical covering két family is stable under fs base change) is a site.
-We will denote by $X_{\ket}$ the corresponding topos.\\ Any locally constant finite object of $X_{\ket}$ is representable.
-A két fs log scheme over $X$ that represents such a locally constant finite sheaf will be called a \emph{két covering} of $X$.
-We will denote by $\KCov(X)$ the category of két coverings of $X_{\ket}$.\\ A log geometric point is a log scheme $s$ such that $\mring{s}$ is the spectrum of a separably closed field $k$ and $M_s$ is saturated and multiplication by $n$ on $\overline M_s$ is an isomorphism for every $n$ prime to the characteristic of $k$.\\ A log geometric point of $X$ is a morphism $x:s\to X$ of log schemes where $s$ is a log geometric point.
-A két neighborhood $U$ of $s$ in $X$ is a morphism $s\to U$ of $X$-log schemes where $U\to X$ is két.
-Then if $x$ is a log geometric point of $X$, the functor $F_x$ from $X_{\ket}$ to $\Ens$ defined by $\mcal F\mapsto \varinjlim_U \mcal F(U)$ where $U$ runs through the directed category of két neighborhoods of $x$ is a point of the topos $X_{\ket}$ and any point of this topos is isomorphic to $F_x$ for some log geometric point and the family of points $(F_x)$ where $x$ runs through log geometric points of $X$ is a conservative system of points.\\ One also defines the log strict localization $X(x)$ to be the inverse limit in the category of saturated log schemes of the két neighborhoods of $x$.
-If $x$ and $y$ are log geometric points of $x$, a \emph{specialization} of log geometric points $x\to y$ is a morphism $X(x)\to X(y)$ over $X$.\\ A specialization $x\to y$ induces a canonical morphism $F_y\to F_x$ of functors.\\ If there is a specialization $x\to y$ of the underlying topological points, then there is some specialization $x\to y$ of log geometric points.\\ If $X$ is connected, for any log geometric point $x$ of $X$, $F_x$ induces a fundamental functor $\KCov(X)\to\fSet$ of the Galois category $\KCov(X)$.\\ One then denotes by $\glog(X,x)$ the profinite group of automorphisms of this fundamental functor.\\
+We will denote by $X_{\ket}$ the corresponding topos.
+Any locally constant finite object of $X_{\ket}$ is representable. \begin{dfn} A két fs log scheme over $X$ which represents such a locally constant finite sheaf is called a \emph{két cover} of $X$.
+The category of két covers of $X_{\ket}$ is denoted by $\KCov(X)$. \end{dfn} A log geometric point is a log scheme $s$ such that $\mring{s}$ is the spectrum of a separably closed field $k$ and $M_s$ is saturated and multiplication by $n$ on $\overline M_s$ is an isomorphism for every $n$ prime to the characteristic of $k$.

+A \emph{log geometric point} of $X$ is a morphism $x:s\to X$ of log schemes where $s$ is a log geometric point.
+A \emph{pointed log scheme} $(X,x)$ is a log scheme $X$ endowed with a log geometric point $x$.
+A két neighborhood $U$ of $x:s\to X$ in $X$ is a morphism $s\to U$ of $X$-log schemes where $U\to X$ is két.
+Then if $x$ is a log geometric point of $X$, the functor $F_x$ from $X_{\ket}$ to $\Ens$ defined by $\mcal F\mapsto \varinjlim_U \mcal F(U)$ where $U$ runs through the directed category of két neighborhoods of $x$ is a point of the topos $X_{\ket}$ and any point of this topos is isomorphic to $F_x$ for some log geometric point and the family of points $(F_x)$ where $x$ runs through log geometric points of $X$ is a conservative system of points.

+\begin{dfn} The inverse limit in the category of saturated log schemes of the két neighborhoods of $x$ is called the \emph{log strict specialization}, and is denoted by $X(x)$.

+If $x$ and $y$ are log geometric points of $x$, a \emph{specialization} of log geometric points $x\to y$ is a morphism $X(x)\to X(y)$ over $X$.\end{dfn} A specialization $x\to y$ induces a canonical morphism $F_y\to F_x$ of functors.

+If there is a specialization $x\to y$ of the underlying topological points, then there is some specialization $x\to y$ of log geometric points.